-- Images of a pupil will not be published without the parent's or carer's written permission.
-We ask permission to publish images of work or appropriate personal photographs once a year.
-Parents can withdraw their consent at any time by writing to the school. - Parents and carers can use photographs and videos taken at school events for their own personal use only.
-Such photos and images must not be sold and must not be put on the web/ internet / social media.
-This applies to all forms of publications, including but not limited to print, film, video, DVD, websites and social media, and regardless of the device used. - If parents and carers want to share a photograph or video, consent is required of all the other parents whose children are included in the images. - We will remind parents / carers at the start of a school event that any images must be taken for personal use only.
-They will be reminded that such images must not be sold or put on the web / internet / social media. - People with no connection to our school will not be allowed to take images staff will question anyone they do not recognise. - Staff and volunteers are not permitted to use their own personal devices to record pupil images.
+- > Images of a pupil will not be published without the parent's or carer's written permission.
+We ask permission to publish images of work or appropriate personal photographs on admission.
+This will remain valid for the period of time the child attends the school.
+Parents can withdraw their consent at any time by writing to the school. - ➤ In accordance with guidance from the Information Commissioner's Office (ICO), parents and carers are welcome to take videos and digital images of their children at school events for their own personal use only.
+These images should not be published / made publicly available on social network sites, nor should parents/carers comment on any activities involving other pupils in the video / digital images. - > If parents and carers want to share a photograph or video, consent is required of all the other parents whose children are included in the images. - > Care should be taken when taking video / digital images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or school into disrepute. - > We will remind parents / carers at the start of a school event that any images must be taken for personal use only.
+They will be reminded that such images must not be sold or published / made publicly available on social network sites. - > Staff and volunteers are not permitted to use their own personal devices to record pupil images. - > Pupils must not take, use, share, publish or distribute images of others without their permission.